bartificer/programming-by-stealth/docs/pbs68.md

 <input type="hidden" id="login_duration_hdn" value="">
 ```

-Next I changed the buttons in the dropdown from `type="submit"` to `type="button"`, gave them both `value` attributes, and gave the menu as a whole and ID:
+Next I changed the buttons in the drop-down from `type="submit"` to `type="button"`, gave them both `value` attributes, and gave the menu as a whole and ID:

 ```html
 <span class="dropdown-menu" aria-labelledby="login_dd_t" id="login_dd_m">